swatkats04/Data_Engineering-Capstone_Project-1/README.md

 ## Data description

-The dataset consists of six csv files and are uploaded in the [`Data`](/Data/) 'Data' folder.
+The dataset consists of six csv files and are uploaded in the [`Data`](/Data/) folder.
 The files are namely :

-1. titles.csv -> This file contains different job titles with respect to the employees.
+1. titles.csv - This file contains different job titles with respect to the employees.
+2. employees.csv - Contains all data related to individual employee, such as employee id, name, age, sex, date of hiring, etc.
+3. salaries.csv - Employee salary.
+4. departments.csv - List of various departments in the company.
+5. dept_manager.csv - Speaks which employee manages which department.
+6. dept_emp.csv - The department to which each employee belongs.